Interview with Harrison Stanley Cammish

 Description

-Harrison Cammish was born in Scarborough in 1923, and when he was fourteen, he became an apprentice carpenter and joiner, and when war broke out, he joined the Air Training Corps, and the Home Guard, who gave him a rifle and forty rounds of ammunition.
-At the age of eighteen he joined the RAF for aircrew duties and was sent to RAF Cardington for selection and training.
+Harrison Cammish was born in Scarborough in 1923 and, when he was 14, he became an apprentice carpenter and joiner.
+When war broke out, he joined the Air Training Corps, and the Home Guard, who gave him a rifle and 40 rounds of ammunition.
+At the age of 18 he joined the RAF for aircrew duties and was sent to RAF Cardington for selection and training.
 He was sent home with his RAF number to await call up.
-He was sent to RAF St Athan via Padgate and Blackpool to train as a flight engineer.
+He was sent to RAF St Athan via RAF Padgate and RAF Blackpool to train as a flight engineer.
 He did his heavy conversion and was posted to 50 Squadron at RAF Skellingthorpe.
-On his sixteenth operation he had a premonition that as he was called to do the operation at the last minute that he was not going to be happy with the flight.
+On his 16th operation he had a premonition that, as he was called to do the operation at the last minute, he was not going to be happy with the flight.
 They were just short of the target and their aircraft was hit by a night fighter.
 He baled out and landed in occupied France.
-Heading west along a railway line, he came to a small station where he knocked on the office door from where he was taken to a nearby cottage.
+Heading west along a railway line, he came to a small station where he knocked on the office door and, from there, he was taken to a nearby cottage.
 After arriving at Toulouse ready to cross into Spain he and his comrades were attacked by the Germans.
-After a narrow escape over the mountains, he made it into Spain and was put in contact with the British consulate.
-He was repatriated back to the UK via Gibraltar, and after leave and a refresher course he was posted to a Mosquito training unit to train crews on the Merlin engine.
+Following a narrow escape over the mountains, he made it into Spain and was put in contact with the British consulate.
+He was repatriated back to the UK via Gibraltar and, following a spell of leave and a refresher course, he was posted to a Mosquito training unit to train crews on the Merlin engine.
 He ended up at RAF Charmy Down near Bath to do a flying control course, where he met his future wife.
 His last posting was to RAF Dishforth and he was demobbed from there.
 He decided not to remain in the RAF but to go back into civilian life, eventually emigrating to New Zealand in 1956.

 Date